Slavery in ancient Rome: Demography

 Estimates for the proportion of slaves in the population of the Roman Empire therefore vary.
-Since 3/4 of slaves in Italy were born into it the number imported was far lower than the higher estimates according to Walter Scheidel of Stanford University in a paper he wrote:"Human Mobility in Roman Italy, II: The Slave Population"in The Journal of Roman Studies, Volume 95 (2005).
+Since 3/4 of slaves in Italy were born into it the number imported was far lower than the higher estimates according to Walter Scheidel of Stanford University in a paper he wrote: "Human Mobility in Roman Italy, II: The Slave Population" in The Journal of Roman Studies, vol. 95 (2005).

-The percentage of the population of Italy who were slaves by the end of the 1st century BC is estimated at about 20% to 30% of Italy's population, upwards of one to two million slaves.
+The percentage of Italy's population that was enslaved by the end of the first century BC is estimated at about 20% to 30%, amounting to at least one to two million people.
 (Note: Jason Paul Wickham, in The Enslavement of War Captives by the Romans to 146 BC, notes the difficulty in estimating the size of the slave population and the supply needed to maintain and grow the population.)
 One study estimated that for the empire as a whole during the period 260–425 AD, the slave population was just under five million, representing 10–15% of the total population of 50–60 million inhabitants.
 An estimated 49% of all slaves were owned by the elite, who made up less than 1.5% of the empire's population.
-About half of all slaves worked in the countryside where they were a small percentage of the population except on some large agricultural, especially imperial, estates; the remainder of the other half were a significant percentage – 25% or more – in towns and cities as domestics and workers in commercial enterprises and manufacturers.
+About half of all slaves worked in the countryside where they were a small percentage of the population except on some large agricultural, especially imperial, estates; the remainder of the other half were a significant percentage—25% or more—in towns and cities as domestics and workers in commercial enterprises and manufacturers.
 (Note: No contemporary or systematic census of slave numbers is known; in the Empire, under-reporting of male slave numbers would have reduced the tax liabilities attached to their ownership.)

+According to Christer Bruun, the transportation of enslaved people between provinces was "possibly the most common form of migration in the Roman world."
+This phenomenon is best exemplified by the displacement of the Jewish population of Judaea following waves of mass enslavement during the Jewish–Roman wars.

 Slaves (especially foreigners) had higher mortality rates and lower birth rates than natives and were sometimes even subjected to mass expulsions.
 The average recorded age at death for the slaves of the city of Rome was extraordinarily low: seventeen and a half years (17.2 for males; 17.9 for females).
 By comparison, average life expectancy at birth for the population as a whole was in the mid-twenties.